Draco18s/bulls-cows-solver/README.md

-Bulls and Cows Solver
+Tachyon Manual Solver
 =====================

-Get all the possible answers for Bulls and Cows game, based on the history of guesses in one round.
+Get all the possible answers for the Tachyon hacking minigame, based on the history of guesses in one round.

-Web based example can be launched from [https://draco18s.github.io/bulls-cows-solver/](https://draco18s.github.io/bulls-cows-solver/).
+Web based example can be launched from [https://draco18s.github.io/tachyon-manual-solver/](https://draco18s.github.io/tachyon-manual-solver/).

 Usage
 -----